Junior Amelia Daum wins Water Art Invitational

-Our FP robotics teams competed in a tournament at Osbourn Park HS on Saturday December 15, 2018.
+Our robotics teams competed in a tournament at Osbourn Park HS on Saturday December 15, 2018.
 All 6 of our teams made the tournament after the qualification round.
 One of our teams went undefeated and won the tournament.
 “Championship!”
 As tournament champions they’ve been invited to the State Tournament in March.
 Please congratulate the following on their accomplishment this weekend.

 Team C: Christopher Taylor, Kiana Wilkins, Katherine Cinnamon, Alexi Gladstone, Josh Mehr, Eleanor Sigrest